 Climate Change in Chesapeake Bay Trust Grant-Making

 The Chesapeake Bay Trust is committed to making sustainable awards through our grant-making and other activities.
 We strive to invest in projects and programs that will most effectively “move the needle” toward the restoration and protection of the Chesapeake Bay, Coastal Bays, and Youghiogheny watersheds and have enduring positive impacts.
-We also recognize that many, if not most, projects implemented with the goal of improving water quality and habitat have a co-benefit of mitigating impacts of climate change.
+We also recognize that communities that are threatened by sea level rise, increasing flooding and more frequent extreme temperature days are likely to have more pressing priorities than water quality and habitat loss.
+Many, if not most, projects implemented with the goal of improving water quality and habitat also mitigate climate change thereby supporting the communities threated by these impacts.

-Current Practice: We know that future climate scenarios will impact the investments we make today in our projects.
+Current Practice: Global climate is changing, and its effects are impacting our local communities and the entire watershed restoration effort.
+We know that future climate scenarios will impact the investments we make today in our projects.
 We ask our applicants and awardees to think about future changes in climate, as manifested by changes in rainfall quantity and event frequency, sea level, temperature and therefore species ranges, and other factors, and to use the best practices that will help them plan for such changes in their projects.

 The Trust aims to invest in projects that have the longest potential longevity after the award period has ended.
 Several threats exist that may result in loss of project value in addition to those associated with climate change, such as change in public interest or change in land use.
 We ask our applicants to discuss the future they see for their work and we ask them to consider the following questions: